Pence's doctor resigns after reports of concerns about Jackson's conduct

 This comes after CNN reported Tuesday that Pence's doctor privately raised alarms within the White House last fall that President Donald Trump's doctor Ronny Jackson may have violated federal privacy protections for a key patient -- Pence's wife, Karen -- and intimidated the vice president's doctor during angry confrontations over the episode.

-A White House official later told CNN they felt Pence's doctor had misrepresented the extent of Jackson's actions.
+A White House official later told CNN they felt Pena had misrepresented the extent of Jackson's actions.

 Trump nominated Jackson to lead the Department of Veterans Affairs, but Jackson withdrew his nomination last week amid burgeoning allegations of professional misconduct.